SoftUni-Internal/interactive-content/EN/01-Arrays/02-Accessing-Array-Elements.md

 In this example, the "numbers" and "rest" are two separate arrays with identical values, but their references point to a different address in the memory.

-As a result, when we compare them it will return "false";
+As a result, when we compare them it will return "false".
 [/slide]